Light field

-The light field is a vector function that describes the amount of light flowing in every direction through every point in space.
+A light field, or lightfield, is a vector function that describes the amount of light flowing in every direction through every point in a space.
 The space of all possible light rays is given by the five-dimensional plenoptic function, and the magnitude of each ray is given by its radiance.
 Michael Faraday was the first to propose that light should be interpreted as a field, much like the magnetic fields on which he had been working.
-The phrase light field was coined by Andrey Gershun in a classic 1936 paper on the radiometric properties of light in three-dimensional space.
+The term light field was coined by Andrey Gershun in a classic 1936 paper on the radiometric properties of light in three-dimensional space.

-Modern approaches to light-field display explore co-designs of optical elements and compressive computation to achieve higher resolutions, increased contrast, wider fields of view, and other benefits.